 Figure 6: Cerber retrieving exe files of security products and creating a firewall rule to block their traffic

-Cerber 6 has also eschewed the implementation of RSA and RC4 algorithms in its encryption routine in favour of Cryptographic Application Programming Interface (CryptoAPI).
+Cerber 6 has also eschewed the implementation of RSA and RC4 algorithms in its encryption routine in favor of Cryptographic Application Programming Interface (CryptoAPI).
 Another notable difference is the creation of a separate function that reads and encrypts the contents of the file.
 Cerber’s developers are noted to implement their own encryption; the abuse of Windows’s CryptoAPI and separation of encryption function for Cerber 6 denote constant efforts from the malware authors to streamline their operations.

 Figure 7: In Cerber 6, the file is read and its contents encrypted using CryptEncrypt then written back

 Given the ransomware’s commercial nature, its outlook depends on the demands of its affiliates and distributors, or the need of the operators/developers to maintain Cerber’s competitiveness as a service.
 This is exemplified by the various changes we’ve observed in the ransomware’s structure.